suuelee/druber-responsive/README.md

         display: flex;
     }
 ```
-When the toggle button appears, we should also make the navbar links disappear.
+When the toggle button appears on mobile, the navbar items should disappear.
 I can achieve this by setting `display: none` (within that same media query).

-The rest of the css in that media query is to style that menu bar.
-It should look like:
+The rest of the CSS in this media query is to style the menu bar:

 ```
    .navbar {